JSHayk/track_task/README.md

 # Keep in mind.
-You need to reload the page after adding, updating and deleting the student for UI.
+You need to reload the page after adding, updating and deleting the student in UI.

 ## Setup Project
 ```